 We no longer trust or use the post office for any live deliveries.

 We do realize the cost differential, but with our experience with live plants, fish, snails or tadpoles, FedEx is a much better option!

 Fish and Tadpoles are shipped most of the year except during extreme cold or when lack of availability.
 Orders placed by Friday at 10am will ship the Following week via Fedex overnight.

 All time requirements for placing orders are relevant to eastern standard time.

-During summer months; Most orders placed Tuesday 6:30 am through Thursday 6:30 am will ship the following Monday, or 1st day of the week if Monday is a holiday.
-This applies to both UPS and FedEx options.
+During summer months June 20 - August 30; Most orders placed Tuesday 6:30 am through Thursday 6:30 am will ship the following Monday, or 1st day of the week if Monday is a holiday.
+This applies to both UPS and USPS.
 More than 80% of our orders ship UPS.